 Adjustable Base Friendly

 Our Bozeman mattress store employees are often asked what mattresses work well on adjustable bases.
-While we have pocketed coil and air mattresses that are very good on adjustable bases, there is no question that the all-latex mattresses do a wonderful job at conforming to the contours of both the base and the sleeper.
+While we have pocketed coil that are very good on adjustable bases, there is no question that the all-latex mattresses do a wonderful job at conforming to the contours of both the base and the sleeper.